 In a slow-moving real estate market, where there is plenty of inventory to go around, a home buyer could potentially make an offer before having the financing arranged.
 And even though the market is not as fast-moving in Sammamish than it may have been over the recent past, it’s still wise for buyers to get their financing in order well before they begin their search for a new home.

 If you are planning to use a mortgage loan to buy a home in Sammamish, it would be wise to get pre-approved by a mortgage lender before shopping for a house.
-Please contact us if you have questions about getting pre-approved for a loan.
+Doing so will provide you with a number of benefits.

-King County Loan Limits Might Rise in 2018
+King County Loan Limits Increased for 2020